iffyio/iffyio.github.io/_posts/2019-06-27-linux-namespaces-part-1.md

 That's the same idea here with namespaces - a process `P` can go crazy and `sudo rm -rf /` but another process `Q` that belongs to a different `Mount` namespace will be unaffected since they're using distinct copies of those files.

 Note though that a resource encapsulated within a namespace doesn't necessarily mean that it's a unique copy.
-In a number of cases, either by design or as a security hole, two or more namespaces will contain the same copy, e.g of the same file, so that changes made to that file in one `Mount` namespace will in fact be visible in all other `Mount` namespaces that also references it.
+In a number of cases, either by design or as a security hole, two or more namespaces will contain the same copy, e.g of the same file, so that changes made to that file in one `Mount` namespace will in fact be visible in all other `Mount` namespaces that also reference it.
 For this reason, we will retire our box analogy here since an item cannot simultaneously exist in two distinct boxes 😞.